Tasty Recipes for the Home Cook

 Notes

-• *If you don’t want to open second can of chicken broth, add enough water to make 2 1/4 cups liquid.
+• *If you don’t want to open a second can of chicken broth, add enough water to make 2 1/4 cups liquid.

-• To substitute with dark meat, use boneless skinless chicken thighs, cut into 3/4 to 1-inch bite-size chunks.
+• To substitute with dark meat, use boneless skinless chicken thighs and cut into 3/4 to 1-inch bite-size chunks.
 Add a minute or two to the simmer time.
 The internal temperature of dark meat should be 175°F. Pro tip: If the chicken is rubbery, it requires more cooking time because the collagen and connective tissue need time to break down.

 Keywords:One Skillet, Chicken, Kielbasa, Weeknight Dinner, 30-minute Meal, Cajun, Lemon Pepper